Human-Connection/Human-Connection-Clock-API/README.md

 Currently all of the database related code can be found in the `core/db.js` file.
 This includes the credentials for the database (host, user, password and db name) and can be changed in this file.

-More conveniently the MySQL credentials can be provided via environment variables.
-Use the following environment variables:
+MySQL DB can be configured with the following environment variables:

 | Variable     | Description                   |
 |--------------|-------------------------------|